redis-developer/redis-springboot-resources/artificial-intelligence/semantic-caching-with-spring-ai/README.md

 Let's break this down:

-- **Index Name**: `semanticCachingIdx` - Redis will create an index with this name for searching cached queries
+- **Index Name**: `semanticCachingIdx` - Redis will create an index with this name for searching cached responses
-- **Content Field**: `content` - The raw query text that will be embedded
+- **Content Field**: `content` - The raw prompt that will be embedded
 - **Embedding Field**: `embedding` - The field that will store the resulting vector embedding
-- **Metadata Fields**: `answer` - TEXT field for storing the cached response
+- **Metadata Fields**: `answer` - A TEXT field to store the LLM's response
-- **Prefix**: `semantic-caching:` - All vector documents in Redis will be stored with keys starting with "semantic-caching:" to namespace them properly
+- **Prefix**: `semantic-caching:` - All keys in Redis will be prefixed with this to organize the data
-- **Initialize Schema**: `true` - Automatically create the index and schema on startup if it doesn't already exist
-- **Vector Algorithm**: `HSNW` - Use the Hierarchical Navigable Small World algorithm for approximate nearest neighbor search
+- **Vector Algorithm**: `HSNW` - Hierarchical Navigable Small World algorithm for efficient approximate nearest neighbor search

-##### Storing and Retrieving from Cache
+### Storing Responses in the Semantic Cache

-The semantic caching service provides two main methods:
+When a user asks a question and the system generates a response, it stores the prompt and response in the semantic cache:

 ```kotlin
 fun storeInCache(prompt: String, answer: String) {